 What comes to mind when you think of Dutch food?
 For me, it’s Gouda cheese and stroopwafels.
 But surely a culture of explorers and spice traders must have more to offer.
-With one full week in Amsterdam, I had plenty of time to delve into the national dishes.
-These are the best restaurants I found during my stay in Amsterdam.
-Addresses and pricing information can be found at the bottom of this post.
-If your favorite spot isn’t included, be sure to tell me about it in the comments!
+With one full week in Amsterdam, I had plenty of time to sample the national dishes.
+This Amsterdam restaurant guide features my best meals of the week.
+Do you have a favorite Amsterdam restaurant?
+Share it in the comments!

-Loetje is a good place to sample veal bitterballen, though I preferred the more delicate flavor of their shrimp kroketten.
-Bitterballen are deep-fried meatballs with a texture reminiscent of Spanish croquettes.
+Loetje is a good place to sample Dutch bitterballen, though I preferred the more delicate flavor of the shrimp kroketten.
+Bitterballen are deep-fried veal meatballs with a texture reminiscent of Spanish croquettes.
 These tasty little nougats are best served with grainy mustard and icy beer.
 Loetje’s apple pie is also excellent, should you manage to save any room.

 Moeders Restaurant